balassy/aws-lambda-typescript/README.md

 ## About the author

-This project is maintaned by [György Balássy](https://linkedin.com/in/balassy).
+This project was created by [György Balássy](https://linkedin.com/in/balassy).